kontent-ai/delivery-sdk-js/README.md

 }

 /**
  * Type resolvers make sure instance of proper class is created for your content types.
-* If you don't use any custom classes, return an empty array */ var typeResolvers = [ new KenticoCloud.TypeResolver('movie', () => new Movie()),
+ * If you don't use any custom classes, return an empty array.
+ */
+var typeResolvers = [
+    new KenticoCloud.TypeResolver('movie', () => new Movie()),
 ];